mcl868/python_code/README.md

-mac: obtain the path by write $pwd$ use $cd$ add to the path
-$ls$ will tell what the folder contain files and subfolders
+mac: obtain the path by write $pwd$ use $cd$ add to the path use $ls$ will tell what the folder contain files and subfolders

 write $python3.8 filename.py$ to excite the command

+pc:
+use $cd$ to change the path
+use $dir$ will tell what the folder contain files and subfolders

+write $python filename.py$ to excite the command